Monaa-cmd/Mental-Health/Readme.md

 # Mental Health Project

 This project explores factors related to mental health using Python.
+It will analyze how factors like gender, age, family history, and remote work affect mental health in tech.
 Potentially machine learning would also be applied to particularly investigate the major factors that contribute to mental well-being.

 # About Dataset
 [web page link] https://www.kaggle.com/datasets/sumansharmadataworld/depression-surveydataset-for-analysis